-- (b) Whether judgments made in selecting the method give rise to indicators of possible management bias; (Ref: Para.
+- 23. In applying the requirements of paragraph 22, with respect to methods, the auditor's further audit procedures shall address: - (a) Whether the method selected is appropriate in the context of the applicable financial reporting framework, and, if applicable, changes from the method used in prior periods are appropriate; (Ref: Para.
+A95, A97) - (b) Whether judgments made in selecting the method give rise to indicators of possible management bias; (Ref: Para.
 A96) - (c) Whether the calculations are applied in accordance with the method and are mathematically accurate; - (d) When management's application of the method involves complex modelling, whether judgments have been applied consistently and whether, when applicable: (Ref: Para.
-A98-A100) - The design of the model meets the measurement objective of the applicable financial reporting framework, is appropriate in the circumstances, and, if applicable, changes from the prior period's model are appropriate in the circumstances; and - Adjustments to the output of the model are consistent with the measurement objective of the applicable financial reporting framework and are appropriate in the circumstances; and - (e) Whether the integrity of the significant assumptions and the data has been maintained in applying the method.
+A98-A100) - (i) The design of the model meets the measurement objective of the applicable financial reporting framework, is appropriate in the circumstances, and, if applicable, changes from the prior period's model are appropriate in the circumstances; and - (ii) Adjustments to the output of the model are consistent with the measurement objective of the applicable financial reporting framework and are appropriate in the circumstances; and - (e) Whether the integrity of the significant assumptions and the data has been maintained in applying the method.
 (Ref: Para.
 A101)